vltabacaru/testing/sqldev-cicd-liquibase/sqldev-cicd/sqldev-cicd.md

 ## Introduction

-Capturing changes in an Oracle Database can look complex, however, with a little discipline and organization, this process can be totally effortless and simple.
+Capturing object definition and code changes from an Oracle Database can look complex, however, with a little discipline and organization, this process can be totally effortless and simple.
+In this hands-on lab

 Estimated Lab Time: 120 minutes

 ### Objectives
 In this lab, you will:
-* Add files to your Git repository and push changes
+* Add files to your GitHub repository and push changes
 * Capture initial database schema using Liquibase
 * Save code from database to files and maintain it using Git versions
 * Build Liquibase master changelog to organize the entire project